cloudstateu/Distributed-Logs/readme.md

 ### Flow
 * Success: Front > Middle (700 ms delay) > Back (1500 ms delay)
 * Failure: Front > Midle > Back (exception)

+> Api endpoints are set in configuration (`appsettings.json`) - make sure it will work in your environment

 # Instructions
 1. Compose the environment.
 Run command in the root folder